50th (Northumbrian) Infantry Division: The Assault

+The 50th Division took off from Southampton and on 6 June 1944, 7:25, made landfall on Gold Beach, alongside the 8th Armoured Brigade, No. 47 (Royal Marine) Commando, 56th Infantry Brigade.

 The landing craft were deployed 7 mi from the beach, a shorter run than the Americans (12 mi), still due to the weather many of the troops were sea-sick.
 Rather than risk the DD-tanks with their limited free-board in the rough seas, they were landed directly onto the beaches with or slightly behind the assault infantry.
 Prior to this the beach group engineers had landed (280th Company for the 69th Brigade and 73rd Company for the 231st, both with supporting armour) and had begun to reduce the beach obstacles and defences.
 The assault battalions of the 69th brigade landed either side of La Rivière, the East Yorkshires blown to the east of their intended landing, attacking La Rivière from the rear by 10:00.
 To the west the Green Howards were initially caught in enfilade fire from La Rivière, but by 10:00 were 1 mi inland on the Meuvaines ridge.
 During this advance Company Sergeant-Major Stanley Hollis of the 6th Green Howards was in the first of the actions that were to win him the VC, the only one to be won on D-Day.
 The 7th Green Howards, landing at H+45 minutes, captured the bridge at Creuilly by 15:00.